ibm-cloud-docs/blockchain-sw-213/ibmblockchain_support.md

   You can also talk to a Fabric expert in [Rocket.Chat](https://chat.hyperledger.org/channel/fabric){: external} to get answers to questions about Fabric.

   You can also post questions or check if your question has been answered in [Stack Overflow](https://stackoverflow.com/questions/tagged/hyperledger-fabric){: external}.

+**Developer resources**
+  [IBM Developer](https://developer.ibm.com/technologies/blockchain/) provides tutorials, code patterns, and videos for blockchain developers.
+Application developers can use the [Blockchain Design patterns](https://developer.ibm.com/technologies/blockchain/articles/getting-started-with-blockchain-design-patterns) to learn about common patterns and best practices for building applications that communicate with blockchain networks.

 ## Submitting support cases
 {: #blockchain-support-cases}